How to Solve Hyper-V Cannot Delete Checkpoint | 5 Solutions

 Get-VMSnapshot -VMName <VMName> -Name <CheckpointName> | Remove-VMSnapshot

-Once the command succeeded, you can see the merge progress for the particular VM.
+Once the command succeeds, you can see the merge progress for the particular VM.
 It may take some time depending on the snapshot size.
 After that, you should be able to modify the virtual machine configuration again.

 If this method still cannot delete your Hyper-V checkpoint, turn to the next one.